 - Ser Joffrey Arryn, Knight of the Bloody Gate, was supported by House Corbray of Heart's Home, House Redfort of Redfort, and House Hunter of Longbow Hall, as well as House Crayne.
 Joffrey also had the support of the Iron Throne, though the crown's aid was delayed.

-- Ser Arnold Arryn, the Mad Heir, was supported by House Royce of Runestone, House Coldwater of Coldwater Burn, and House Templeton of Ninestars, along with House Tollett (vassals of the Royces), House Dutton, and the minor lords of the Fingers and the Three Sisters.
+- Ser Arnold Arryn, called the Mad Heir, was supported by House Royce of Runestone, House Coldwater of Coldwater Burn and House Tollett of the Grey Glen (vassals of the Royces), along with House Templeton of Ninestars, House Dutton, and the minor lords of the Fingers and the Three Sisters.

-- Despite the captivity of Isembard Arryn, his supporters fought on to support his claim, primarily Gulltown and its rulers House Grafton.
+- Despite the captivity of Isembard Arryn, dubbed the Gilded Falcon, his supporters fought on to support his claim, primarily Gulltown and its rulers House Grafton.
 This gave them control of the Vale's only city, and with so much wealth that they were able to bribe several other lesser lords and hire sellsword armies from Essos.

 Response by the Iron Throne

 As the lords supporting the rival claimants continued to ignore royal decrees to lay down their arms, Lord Rowan took counsel with Alyn "Oakenfist" Velaryon to put down the rebellion by force, and they decided on a two-pronged attack by land and sea.
 With Spring thought to be coming soon to melt the snows in the mountain passes, Lord Thaddeus's eldest son Ser Robert Rowan would lead an army up the high road through the Mountains of the Moon, while Lord Alyn would lead an attack on Gulltown with his Velaryon fleet.

 Neither assault was entirely successful, marred by poor weather and political infighting, and their progress stalled.